 The Board works closely with the member elected National Council, which represents all Chapters and is responsible for the overarching policy of the Institute, and the Executive management team.

-The 90th Annual General Meeting of the Members of The Royal Australian Institute of Architects was held on Tuesday 14 May 2019 at our NSW Chapter offices.
+The 91st Annual General Meeting of the members of The Royal Australian Institute of Architects will be held at 10.00am AEDT on Wednesday 22 July 2020, using virtual technology.

 Updated elections nominations open date